USS Kajeruna: First Yacht Haouli

 The steam yacht Hauoli was built in 1902 by Robins Dry Dock & Repair Company, Brooklyn, New York, for mining magnate Francis Marion "Borax" Smith.
 The yacht was launched 31 May 1902 at John N. Robbins' shipyard, Erie Basin, Brooklyn, New York with Miss Lulu Pfizer christening the vessel Hauoli as the Hawaiian word for "delight" in the presence of Mr. Smith's business manager and several hundred friends.
-On registration Hauoli was assigned the official number 96634 with call letters KRTJ with home port being New York.
+On registration Hauoli was assigned the official number 96634 with code letters KRTJ with home port being New York.